 - the Central Bank of Bahrain and Financial Institutions Law 2006, regulating data protection in the regulated financial activities sector;

 - the Telecommunications Law 2002, regulating data protection by licensed telecommunications operators; and

-- the Labour Law 2012 ('the Labour Law'), which regulates data protection in employee-employer relationships.
+- the Labor Law 2012 ('the Labor Law'), which regulates data protection in employee-employer relationships.

 1.3.
 Case law